Video: Turn a Sharp CornerLearn to turn a collar point as sharp as sharp can be

-Make your garments look custom-made, not homemade, by paying attention to the fine details.
+Make your garments look custom-made, not homemade, by paying attention to the fine details in areas that matter.
 Sharp corners on collars and openings give your sewn pieces a professional look that you’ll be proud of.

 In this video, Threads staff seamstress Norma Bucko demonstrates her method for turning a collar point so the corner is as sharp as it can be.
 Note that your choice of fabric influences the final shape of any corner.
 Thin, crisp fabrics, such as cotton shirting, can yield a fine point.
 Thick, lofty fabrics will always have a softer, more rounded corner.
 Nonetheless, with this technique, you’ll be able to control the seam allowance bulk within the corner for the best possible result.